Nest-Analytics/cloud-devops-exercises/week-05/README.md

 **What to complete:** trigger, runner for both jobs, checkout, Node version, install and test commands, `needs:` field, SSH action credential references, script commands (cd, git pull, npm install, pm2 restart).

+**What to note:** this app will run on port 8080, don't forget to open that port on your network.

 ---

 ## Making a Change to Test Your Pipelines